Skip to main content

 Are Houston suburbs cheaper than living in the city?

-Generally yes — suburban rents are 10-25% lower than equivalent city apartments, and you get more square footage.
-However, property taxes in some suburbs can be higher, and you will likely need a car.
-Factor in gas and insurance costs when comparing.
+Generally yes — suburban rents run 10-25% lower than equivalent inner-loop apartments, and you get more square footage.
+However, property taxes in some master-planned communities (including MUD districts) can run higher, and you will likely need a car.
+Factor in gas and insurance when comparing.

 Which Houston suburbs have the best schools?